 Figure 2: 95% ratio illustration

-For every sample drawn from the feasible set (left column), we calculate the skewness (color scale) or evenness (not shown).
+Samples of unique SADs are drawn from a community’s feasible set.
+Feasible sets can range substantially in size, depending on the community size (e.g., a feasible set of 297 unique distributions for S=4 and N=34 vs 6.5e+70 unique distributions for S=44, N=13360).
+For every sample of distributions drawn from the feasible set (left column), we calculate the skewness (color scale) or evenness (not shown).
 These values generate the distribution of expected statistic values from the feasible set (right column).
 The ratio of the range encompassed in the 95% interval (space between red lines, right), compared to the full range of values for the statistic, describes how narrowly peaked or broad the distribution is.
 This ratio tends to decrease as the size of the feasible set increases and the distribution becomes more narrowly defined (top to bottom).

 Figure 3: Overall percentile results